binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Remove NIS
 ![](images/ThreatTags/PreventionEASY.png)

-If Network Information Service (NIS) or the replacement NIS+ is installed, ideally you will want to remove it.
-If you needed centralised authentication for multiple machines, you could set-up an LDAP server and configure PAM on your machines in order to contact the LDAP server for user authentication.
-If you are in the cloud, you could look at using the platforms directly service, such as [AWS Directory Service](https://aws.amazon.com/directoryservice/).
+If Network Information Service (NIS), or its replacement NIS+ is installed, you will want to remove it.
+If you need centralised authentication for multiple machines, set up an LDAP server and configure PAM on your machines in order to contact the LDAP server for user authentication.
+If you are in the cloud, you could use the platform's directory service, such as [AWS Directory Service](https://aws.amazon.com/directoryservice/).
 We may have no need for distributed authentication on our web server at this stage.

 Check to see if NIS is installed by running the following command: